ttsiodras/dotvim/README.md

 The 'A' plugin allows me to quickly switch between .h/c{c,pp} with ':A'

 Pressing 'K' shows manpages on the symbol under the cursor in an "inner window" (which allows me to copy/paste).
-I quickly close the manpage "window" with Ctrl-End.
+I quickly close the manpage "window" with Ctrl-F12.

 For Python development
 ----------------------